Selection Committee Will Wrongly View Alabama is a Better Bubble Choice than Nebraska

 It’s a system that can be gamed, and where a poor non-conference opponent can sink you, regardless of how badly you beat them.
 You get worse by just playing them (which is why I would advise any school wanting a guarantee game to contact a non-D1 school).

+You can use the RPI Wizard at RPI Forecast to substitute or remove individual games and see the effect on a team’s ranking.
 Here’s what happens if you swap the bottom 2 or 3 opponents for Nebraska (Delaware State, Stetson, Marist) with Alabama (Alabama A&M, Louisiana Tech, Mercer):

 That’s right, Nebraska would be a lock if they had just played the bottom of the Alabama schedule instead of theirs.
 These are games where Nebraska had a 99% chance of winning and Alabama still had well over a 90% chance.
 So that thing where the RPI looks at a 17-14 Alabama and says it’s similar to a 22-9 Nebraska?
 It’s mostly based on games no one cares about, played in empty arenas over the winter break.
 It’s not because of the SEC schedule versus the Big Ten.
 Both teams played two potential tournament at-larges non-conference (Creighton and Kansas for Nebraska; Arizona and Texas for Alabama).
 Any differences are based on playing slightly less worse teams.